 Before I show you how I did this, can I just say that bathing suit shopping stinks?
 Especially after kids.
-Through hard work, I lost all the baby weight (and trust me, I gained more than the recommended amount both times) twice, but my dear Tater and Bean have left other marks on me (and I’m not talking about the ugly c-section scar; don’t talk to me if you’re one of those people who have to look hard to find yours).
+My dear Tater and Bean have left marks on me (and I’m not talking about the ugly c-section scar; don’t talk to me if you’re one of those people who have to look hard to find yours).
 Marks like extra stomach skin that hangs over anything that touches my waist.
 Marks like boobs which have mysteriously gotten bigger and smaller at the same time (They’re flatter, but need a bigger cup size – for all the extra skin?) and migrated from their BC (Before Children) positions.
-So while I used to happily find bikinis at any shop I went into, I now need tummy control, underwire, boning and other torture devices to smush everything back into a semblance of my BC body.

 And here’s what I really don’t get – I can find bras and underwear that fit and flatter with no problem.
 Why is it so hard to make swimsuits that do the same?